wp-plugins/dewtube-video-player/readme.txt

 == Description ==

 DewTube Wordpress plugin allows you to insert DewTube (a free flash video Player, under Creative Commons licence) in posts or pages and lets you play your FLV video.
+This plugin is based on the Wordpress Dewplayer MP3 Player Plugin done by Roya Khosravi (http://wordpress.org/extend/plugins/dewplayer-flash-mp3-player/).

 Usage :